simecek/dspracticum2020/README.md

   1. [Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD](https://github.com/fastai/fastbook)
   1. [RStudio AI Blog](https://blogs.rstudio.com/ai/)
   1. [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/)

+## Acknowledgement

+This work would be impossible without tutorials provided by [TensorFlow](https://www.tensorflow.org/tutorials) and [RStudio](https://tensorflow.rstudio.com/tutorials/).
+I also get a lot  of inspiration from numerous Kagle notebooks and blogs all over the internet.
+Sometimes, in a time pressure before the lecture, I might have forgotten to properly link all my sources.
+If this is the case, I would be grateful if you correct my mistake, either by a pull request or sending me a message.
+Thank you.